Flown writing instruments from the Mercury, Gemini & Apollo missions

-On Apollo 11 through Apollo 17 each crew member carried one mechanical pencil, but on Apollo 10 although the Commander carried one, the Lunar Module Pilot carried three, and the Command Module Pilot carried five pencils.
+On Apollo 11 through Apollo 17 each crew member carried one mechanical pencil, but on Apollo 9 four pencils were carried, and on Apollo 10 although the Commander carried one, the Lunar Module Pilot carried three, and the Command Module Pilot carried five pencils.

 In total, thirty three of these Garland mechanical pencils were flown to the moon on board the Apollo lunar missions, and twelve of these pencils were carried to the lunar surface in the lunar modules.
 One of these surface-flown pencils is shown above.

 One of these lunar-flown pencils was lost out of the Apollo 16 Command Module hatch during Ken Mattingly's trans-Earth EVA.
 At the time John Young seemed to think it was his pencil that had floated out but both Young and Duke have since sold their lunar surface flown Garland pencils, indicating that it was Mattingly's that got away.

 The Garland pencil continued to be used on at least the early Shuttle missions, as evidenced by Jack Lousma's STS-3 flown writing instruments consigned to the June 2011 Heritage space auction.